 Each year March of Dimes benefits more than 4 million babies.
-Among those impacted by March of Dimes, we find Tri Sigma mothers, daughters and their families.
-As Tri Sigma begins a partnership with March of Dimes, we can learn about the mission and impact we hope to make through our philanthropic initiatives.
+Among those impacted by March of Dimes, we find Tri Sigma mothers, daughters, sisters, and their families.
+See some of their stories below…

 Watch the Rysak family story.